How do I apply to be an extra?

 REMEMBER: Uploading the correct photos is the difference between working a lot and not getting offered much.

-• Your image must be either PNG, JPG or JPEGs
+• Your image must be either jpeg, jpg, img, png.
+Photos in heic or pdf are not accepted.

 • Your image should be portrait and not landscape